 Reasons For Rhinoplasty

-The main reason our Dallas Rhinoplasty patients undergo rhinoplasty is that they dislike the appearance or shape of their nose.
-Rhinoplasty surgery can alter the nose in many ways including:
+The main reason our patients undergo rhinoplasty is that they dislike the appearance or shape of their noses.
+Rhinoplasty surgery can alter the nose in many ways, including:

 - Reduce the size of the nose and make it more proportionate to other facial features